quaintmercury/DM2019W/docs/HOWTO-cpu.md

       of the calculation as a memory address, and save the value of the register specified by ```instr.target``` to that location in memory.
-      * If the operation was GET, we use use the result of the calculation as a memory address, and fetch the value of that location in memory, storing it in the register specified by ```instr.target```.
+      * If the operation was LOAD, we use use the result of the calculation as a memory address, and fetch the value of that location in memory, storing it in the register specified by ```instr.target```.